zhiming99/rpc-frmwrk/logs.md

 ---

+[`Thu Mar 16 2023 08:13:21 PM Beijing`]
+1. I have now finished GmSSL support development officially, congratulations.
+2. Next I will remove the references to lowlevel API of the fuse, mainly read/write, because it goes beyond the FUSE expected usage of the API and will cost more extra effort to keep synchronized with the code changes from upstream.
+3. I will also work on the next level speed boost for stream transfer.
+In a particular configuration, `rpc-frmwrk` will remove the unix sockets between the rpcrouter and the client/server, which can reduce greatly the overhead of moving bytes through the stream channel.
+Thanks to the earlier work on gencpp2 and genfuse2, we are now able to move on with less effort to achieve this goal.

 [`Thu Mar 09 2023 09:20:04 PM Beijing`]
 1. Merged the add-gmssl-support to the master branch.
 This PR has also delivered many bug-fixes, and `rpc-frmwrk` should be more stable now.
 Congratulations!
 2. The GmSSL's makefile is yet to provide because GmSSL itself is not provided as an off-the-shelf package and has to be built locally.